Kotopita, which means chicken pie, is one of many types of Greek meat pites. This particular meat pie is made with chicken and shaped into a galette.

 - Line a large baking tin with parchment paper and place the galettes.

 - Beat the egg with a fork and mix in the milk.
 Brush with the egg wash and sprinkle some sesame seeds on top.
+(Instead of egg-wash you can brush the phyllo with olive oil).

 - Remove from the oven and set aside for 10-15 minutes to cool before serving.